kobol-io/blog/_posts/2017-10-31-manufacturing-progress.markdown

 We are sorry about the delay and we hope you will bear the wait a bit longer.
 As any first experience, we were a bit over optimistic for the 1st batch completion date.
 We didn't account enough buffer for the latency in the different back and forth discussions with the suppliers.

-It also generates a lot of frustration on our side because when you are manufacturing small batch of eletronics you don't have much leverage to push things.
+It also generates a lot of frustration on our side because when you are manufacturing small batch of electronics you don't have much leverage to push things.
 Plus a lot of steps require effort that is the same whichever is the size of your batch, so manufacturing only 350 units doesn't save time over a thousand.

 All of this is a learning process for us. **We thank you all again for your support and patience !**